Crawl Space Insulation Near Portland, Vancouver, Salem, Eugene, and Roseburg

 Protect Your Home with Rigid Foam Insulation

-The traditional insulation approach in a crawl space -- fiberglass batt insulation between joists, with vents the crawl space -- is outdated and ineffective.
+The traditional insulation approach in a crawl space — fiberglass batt insulation between joists, with vents in the crawl space — is outdated and ineffective.
 This combination creates as many problems as it solves because fiberglass doesn’t respond well to the moist conditions common in crawl spaces.

 That is why Josh Lowe’s Dr. Energy Saver recommends protecting your crawl space with rigid foam insulation.
 That will boost your R-value while lowering your energy bills and your frustration level.
 The benefits include:

 Benefits of insulating your crawl space with rigid foam